The Prague film school: History

-The beginning of the emergence of the Praška škola came in 1968, when Grlić, as a student, directed his first professional television documentary entitled Mi iz Praga (Us from Prague).
+The beginning of the emergence of the Praška škola came in 1968, when Grlić, as a student, directed his first professional television documentary entitled Mi iz Praga (We from Prague).
 The film, produced by TV Zagreb, focused on the interactions between the Yugoslav students in Prague.
-In this film, Marković states it was him and Karanović that had enrolled first in FAMU, prompting the others to follow in their steps.
+In this film, Marković states that Karanović and he were the first to enroll in FAMU, prompting the others to follow in their steps.
 The first feature film directed by a Praška škola member was Zafranović's Sunday (Nedjelja) (1969), starring Goran Marković, followed by Karanović's Društvena igra (1972) and Grlić's Whichever Way the Ball Bounces (Kud puklo da puklo) (1974), which were praised by the modernism-influenced film critics, but not yet universally accepted by the wider Yugoslav audience.

 However, the second half of the 1970s brought fame to the members of the group, and the term Praška škola was coined by critics after the success of its members at several Yugoslav and international film festivals.
 In 1976, the TV series Grlom u jagode, written by Grlić and Karanović and directed by Karanović, was highly successful in Yugoslavia.
 The same year, Paskaljević received the Golden Arena for Best Director award at the Pula Film Festival for his first feature film Beach Guard in Winter (Čuvar plaže u zimskom periodu).
 In 1977, Marković's debut film Special Education (Specijalno vaspitanje) won the FIPRESCI award at the International Filmfestival Mannheim-Heidelberg.
 In 1978, all four main prizes at the Pula Film Festival were awarded to films directed by former FAMU students: Zafranović's Occupation in 26 Pictures (Okupacija u 26 slika), Grlić's Bravo maestro, Paskaljević's The Dog Who Loved Trains (Pas koji je volio vozove), and Karanović's Miris poljskog cveća, for which Živko Zalar was also awarded the Golden Arena for Best Cinematography.

 Throughout the 1980s, the term Praška škola was associated with many successful films, popular with critics, as well as the general public.
 Seven out of ten Golden Arena for Best Director awards from 1976 to 1986 went to the Praška škola, with each member except for Marković receiving at least one.
 The success of two-time Palme d'Or winner Emir Kusturica, who attended FAMU several years after the other members of the Praška škola, further boosted the academy's reputation in field of Yugoslav cinema.